JuanMarcosRamirez/RecursiveMyriadBasedFilters/README.md

 ### How to run the code

-Download and uncompress the RecursiveMyriadBased folder.
+Download and uncompress the `<RecursiveMyriadBasedFilters>` folder.
+To generate Figures and Tables in the paper, under MATLAB environment, navigate to the RecursiveMyriadBasedFilters folder and follow the instructions described below

+#### Figure 4

 Under a Matlab environment run the following routines